Characters: The Dark Knight Saga Other Costumed Characters

 - Collector of the Strange: He has a never-acknowledged but noticeable tendency to hang on to particularly nice weapons (or dogs) that he comes across.
 His knife collection could stock a roadside museum.

 - Combat Pragmatist: He seems self-taught, and definitely can't take the highly-trained and skilled Batman in a fair fight.
 So, in the climax of The Dark Knight, he attacks Batman when he's blinded and unleashes dogs while furiously smacking him with a crowbar.

 - Combat Sadomasochist: He obviously enjoys hurting and killing others, but also deeply enjoys watching Batman's Jack Bauer Interrogation Technique even while Batman is beating him within an inch of his life.
-In fact, he's always really disappointed when Batman won't kill him.
+In fact, he's disappointed when Batman won't kill him.

 - Consummate Liar: The Joker is an expert at this.
 You want to know how good he is?
 He's so good that one "incorrect" claim of his made many members of the audience believe that bad writing was responsible, even when he was clearly lying.
 Specifically, when he tells Dent he acts randomly, without a plan, yet he repeatedly demonstrates the use of plans (the bank robbery and the clowns shooting each other; the Joker and his men impersonating the honor guard in an attempt to assassinate the mayor; his actions during the car chase on Wacker Drive), and a gift for improvising.
 In fact, it was one of those plans that allowed him to break into Dent's hospital room in the first place.
 Many people thought that he was telling the truth, and the writers had screwed up.

 - His skill with lies is in the grafting of incredibly painful truth with very subtle but important fallacies.
 For example: